235u/proposals/BootstrapTheming/README.md

 1. Clarify the questions.
 2. Throw away the `.sketch` file, blacklisting it's creator.
-3. Don't reinvent the quadratic wheel, use a front-end framework / library / toolkit like [Bootstrap](https://getbootstrap.com), with minimal customization ([theming](https://getbootstrap.com/docs/4.4/getting-started/theming/) the primary colors, borders, typography, etc.).
+3. Don't reinvent the quadratic wheel, use a front-end framework/library/toolkit like [Bootstrap](https://getbootstrap.com), with minimal customization ([theming](https://getbootstrap.com/docs/4.4/getting-started/theming/) the primary colors, borders, typography, etc.).
 4. Dismiss the actual hire on following the opposite approach: writing the next big front-end framework (throw-away number 1,000,000) within *the next few hours*.
-5. By me a beer, or say thank you at least.
+5. By me a beer or say thank you at least.